NumericalEnvironmental/USG_python/README.md

 (2) parameters.txt - miscellaneous gridding and model run parameters, as indicated (see internal code comments)

-More info can be found here: (link will be posted shortly)
+More info can be found here: https://numericalenvironmental.wordpress.com/2016/11/13/an-unstructured-grid-finite-difference-groundwater-flow-model-in-python/